pranavparikh/renv/README.md

 # renv

-Mix environment variables into current bash context from a remote location, with profiles
+Mix environment variables into the current `bash` context from a remote location without `source` or creating a subshell.

 # Quick Start: